 A new approach is needed and we are now at an exciting time with a fundamental shift in our cultural approach to marine management.
 Replacing single issue management dealing (often badly) with our uses of the sea, we are beginning to understand the inter-related nature of all the resources.

-All the various marine stakeholders from dog-walkers to lobster potters all need to pull together to achieve the long term goal and vision of healthy seas providing “ecosystem services” for the future.
+All the various marine stakeholders need to pull together to achieve the long term goal and vision of healthy seas providing “ecosystem services” for the future.

 To achieve this, the Inshore Fisheries and Conservation Authorities (IFCAs) were set up in April 2011 as a new type of regulator to work with stakeholder groups to achieve this common aim in English Inshore waters.
 The IFCAs replaced the Sea Fisheries Committees with extended responsibilities not only to achieve sustainable inshore fisheries, but also to help achieve conservation objectives.
 Of course they need to work in strong partnership with Government and other regulators with the aim of securing the future of the seas and the benefits we all get from them.